datamol-io/molfeat/docs/migration.md

 `.venv\Scripts\Activate.ps1`; the remaining commands are unchanged.

 ## Optional dependency changes

+SELFIES conversion requires `molfeat[selfies]`, also included in `transformer` and `all`.
+It no longer relies on Datamol installing SELFIES transitively.
+Missing optional dependencies raise `ImportError`; invalid molecular inputs still return `None` from `SmilesConverter`.

 `molfeat[all]` now means all maintained extras compatible with the current interpreter.
 DGL, DGLLife, their atom/bond calculators, DGL graph and tree